danieltuzes/2D4/xpattern/README.md

 These maps can be averaged on a mesh with 8×8 number of cells to get a similar picture like before.
 The most important feature of this method is that not only empty zooming happens after reaching the average dislocation spacing with the resoulution, but useful information can be obtained until the area of the smallest cell is properly resolved.
 This means one can get the most information of their simulation and to show any pattern formation the least number of simulations are required.

 ### Wigner-Seitz total and signed
+This method is another implementation of the Dirichlet-Voronoi diagrams.

 In contrast to the *positive and negative* case, here, densities are calculated using all the dislocations at once.
 That means that Wigner-Seitz cells are identified first, and the total dislocation density of the cell is calculated as 1 / area, the signed dislocation density is dislocation sign / area. ρ<sub>+</sub> is either equal to ρ<sub>t</sub> or 0 and same applies to ρ<sub>-</sub>.
 Furthermore, |κ| = ρ holds (pointwise) and none of them can be 0.

 In the picture below, the ρ<sub>t</sub> and κ are presented.
 These are the primary quantities calculated using the Wiger-Seitz partitioning.